Godus: Development

 A freemium iOS version of the game was released 7 August 2014, and the Android version was released on 27 November 2014.

-With the end of Molyneux's social experiment, Curiosity – What's Inside the Cube?, it was revealed that in Godus a single person will reign as the virtual god over all other players.
-It was also revealed that this same player will receive a portion of the revenue made by the game.
-As of February 2015, the winner Bryan Henderson has still not received the prize.
+With the end of 22cans' first game, Curiosity – What's Inside the Cube?, it was revealed that in Godus a single person will reign as the virtual god over all other players, with the ability to "intrinsically decide on the rules that the game is played by."
+It was also revealed that this same player will receive 1% of the revenue made by the game.
+As of February 2015, the winner Bryan Henderson had still not received the prize.
 In March 2017, Molyneux claimed that Godus had not made a profit and Henderson would not receive money.

-In February 2015, 22cans switched focus to another title The Trail, and the remaining Godus development team acknowledged that they “simply can’t see us delivering all the features promised on the KickStarter page.”
+In February 2015, 22cans switched focus to another title The Trail: Frontier Challenge, and the remaining Godus development team acknowledged that they "simply can't see us delivering all the features promised on the KickStarter page."
 Due to Molyneux's apparent abandonment of the project, contrary to his earlier enthusiasm, many fans requested refunds.
-Furthermore, fans frequently cite "disgraceful treatment" and blatant lying in association with Godus, and by extension Molyneux.
+Furthermore, fans frequently cited "disgraceful treatment" and blatant lying in association with Godus, and by extension Molyneux.

-In February 2016, 22cans released a new game, titled Godus Wars, adding in a combat-focused real-time strategy mode, but the original Godus game is still a standalone world separate from the new game.
-Both are still advertised as early access.